Rent safe and private dog parks hosted by locals

 The Best Dog Friendly National Parks in the United States thumbnail

 Due to sensitive ecosystems, though, many national parks aren’t very dog friendly.
-Most NPS locations allow pets only in parking lots, developed campgrounds, and paved viewpoints, restricting their presence on hiking trails.
+Most NPS locations allow pets only in parking lots, developed campgrounds, and paved viewpoints.
+These regulations restrict their presence on hiking trails.

-This comes as a disappointment to many dog lovers looking to travel with their pups — but don’t worry.
-A few national parks welcome furry friends with open arms!
-Here’s what to know about visiting with your dog in tow.
+This comes as a disappointment to many dog lovers looking to travel with their pups.
+Don't worry: A few national parks welcome furry friends with open arms!
+Here’s what to know about visiting one of America's protected public spaces with your dog in tow.

 Know Before You Go: National Park Checklist for Your Dog